 Secondly, the shoe bottom is sanded to provide a fresh bonding surface.
 Once the acetone has evaporated, an initial layer of glue is put onto both surfaces and allowed to dry.
 The second coat of glue is then applied to both surfaces to allow for uniform coverage, allowing for the absorption of some of the glue by the material.
 Once the glue surfaces have cured they are then activated with heat and bonded together.
 They are left to sit until the glue has fully cured and then the edges are paired back with a knife and sanded to the welt edge, ready for welt stitching.

-Finally, if fitting to an existing leather sole. we would utilise heritage boot techniques of brass screws and nails.
+Finally, if fitting to an existing leather sole, we would utilise heritage boot techniques.
+We secure with screws and nails.
 This ensures a strong glue bond and the extra surety of screws and nails.
 A SuperGrip Half Sole cannot be fitted to an existing welt stitched full rubber sole.
 This is because the differences in flexibility of the rubber compounds will, over time, cause problems with bonding.

 The technical stuff